DeanHazineh/Emergent-World-Representations-Othello/readme.md

 ```
 pip install -r requirements.txt
 ```
-You should then be able to run all scripts.
-It is also possible to run the code in this repository (unverified) on google collab by adding the following lines:
+You should then be able to run all scripts.It is also possible to run the code in this repository (unverified) on google collab by adding the following lines:
 ```
 !git lfs install
 !git clone https://github.com/DeanHazineh/Emergent-World-Representations-Othello